 Best Festivals and Events to Attend during Spring in Korea

 From ice fishing, to music, to gastronomic, there’s always a festival happening somewhere in the country.
-And while cherry blossom festivals are the undeniable highlight of visiting Korea in April, there are plenty of other festivals to amuse yourself at during spring, if pinkness isn’t your thing.
+And while cherry blossom festivals are the undeniable highlight of visiting Korea in April, there are plenty of other festivals to amuse yourself at during spring in South Korea, if pinkness isn’t your thing.

 March | Fire & Flower Festivals during Spring in Korea

 In March, everyone in the country is ready to celebrate the beauty of the colourful spring flowers that burst forth after a gloomy winter.
-Here’s a few major festivals to check out.
+While plum blossoms and sansuyu are the first flowers to bloom in Korea in spring, cherry blossoms make their first appearance by the end of the month too!

 Jeju Fire Festival | 제주들불축제